waded/postholer/README.md

 This WordPress theme is an experiment in minimalism.
+See [screenshot.png](https://raw.github.com/waded/postholer/master/wp-content/themes/postholer/screenshot.png).
+No, I am not kidding.

 It supports no navigation other than that within the content of a post, no plugins which do not work within the content of the post, and no footers, headers, menus, tag clouds, date trees, category clusters, or anything made in a factory that also process peanuts.